Azerbaijan-Cybersecurity-Center/LogCTIAI/README.md

 - Run tests: `pytest -q`
 - Optional coverage: `pytest --cov=src -q` (if coverage plugin installed).

+Notes:
+- If you used the local venv above, run tests via `.venv/bin/pytest -q`.
+- A PyPDF2 deprecation warning may appear; it’s harmless and can be ignored.

 ## Troubleshooting

 - `.txt` auto‑detection: the CLI reads a small sample and parses with `parse_line`.
 If none match, the file is copied as plain text rather than parsed as logs.